 Ultimately, each component feeds into the CyberTrade requirements backlog which is used to prioritise and execute future actions.

-CyberTrade is aware that it is creating a whole new business ecosystem.
+CyberTrade is aware that it is creating a new type of business ecosystem.
 Business Architecture is therefore considered from the perspectives of:

 Motivations